smarter-sh/smarter/docs/source/system-management/configuration.rst

 ------------------------

 Smarter application logs are highly configurable.
-By default, Smarter uses Python's built-in logging module to log messages to an application log file that resides inside the Docker container at `/var/log/???????????`.
+By default, Smarter uses Python's built-in logging module to log messages to an application log file that resides inside the running Kubernetes pod at `/var/log/???????????` (FIX NOTE: where in the heck are these???).
 This can be changed by modifying the logging configuration in `smarter/settings/base.py (logging config) <https://github.com/smarter-sh/smarter/blob/main/smarter/smarter/settings/base.py#L477>`_.
 See `Django Logging Documentation <https://docs.djangoproject.com/en/5.2/topics/logging/>`_ for more details on how logging is configured in Smarter.

 Smarter additionally provides more granular control over logging levels for specific application components via waffle switches.
 These are useful for real-time, in-flight